dtag-dev-sec/put-service/README.md

 Some auth code by Andre Vorbach

-Overall help, friendly extensions / comments by Markus Schroer
+Overall help, friendly extensions / comments / suggestions by Markus Schroer

+Valuable discussions with Marco Ochse and Rainer Schmidt

 **Used frameworks / tools:**